IoT4Env/AoC/README.md

 If pwsh throws an error like ```No such file or directory```, try navigating to the folder where pwsh is installed and run ```./pwsh```

+## Dart

+### Installation

+You can install the dart SDK by following one of the following guidelines:

+1. Direct installation

+    Follow the official [Dart SDK installation guide](https://dart.dev/get-dart) for your Operatng System.

+1. Docker installation

+    See [Docker installation guide](#docker-execution) on this page.

+**IMPORTANT**

+**If you plan to not using Dart any time soon after this, i would recommend using the docker installation method.**

+**This way, your system will be unaffected and you can remove the Dart image whenever you want.**

+### Execution

+Navigate to the desired day and open the "Dart" folder inside it.

+Then open a terminal and type the following commands (based on the chosen installation method):

+1. **For direct installation**

+    ```sh
+    dart run solver.dart
+    ```

+1. **For docker installation**

+    ```sh
+    docker build -t dart-app .
+    docker run -it --rm --name running-app dart-app
+    ```

+    Names given to the -t and --name flags are an example, so feel free to change them to suite your needs.

 ## Typescript